sgoulas/react-ciphers/whatILearned.md

 3.)
 Material UI baseline styles a variety of different html elements (body including) and due to specificity can override my styles.

 4.)
 Use createMuiTheme to make a simple breakpoints only theme to use custom break points on, without the need of a full fledged theme.

+5.) set test script from 'react-scripts test' to 'jest' to run jest with 'npm test'